tomer-ben-david/mediumish-theme-jekyll/_posts/2019/2019-08-25-aws-vpc-dhcp.md

 ## What is DHCP

 DHCP is a pool or a range of addresses, which then devices receive.

-To get to DHCP in your VPC you ofcourse first click VPC in aws console
+To get to DHCP in your VPC you of course first click VPC in AWS console.

 ![Click VPC](https://i.imgur.com/ULYU3uE.png)

 ## DHCP Options Set

 You can set options in AWS for which address from the pool devices would get.
-So in AWS you can set the options such as DNS NTP NetBios servers - these are the options that devices would once they connect and get a new ip from your DHCP service this is called `DHCP options set`.
+So in AWS you can set the options such as DNS NTP NetBios servers — these are the options that devices would once they connect and get a new ip from your DHCP service this is called 'DHCP options set'.

 ## Click DHCP Option Set